lbl-srg/modelica-json/index.md

 - **raw-json** : detailed transcription of a Modelica file in JSON
 - **json**: simplified JSON format, easier to read an interpret
 - **html** (default): transcription from json with links for documentation
+- **docx** : transcription of the HTML documentation to an editable format

 ##### --mode / -m